stevebrown0804/item_counter_standalone_app/README.md

   * A duration (eg. 30 days)
   * A fixed start date, up until 'today' (so the duration grows each day), or
   * A fixed date window (eg. 12/7/2025 through 3/9/2026), if you're into that sort of thing.
+* 2025-05-09 Let's see, what did we do since the last bullet point...🤔 pretty sure we kept working on the "Averaging Window" area of the settings sheet, consolidated the date range computation logic, polished the Transaction Viewer sheet a bit....and possibly other stuff that's not coming to mind.

+Anyhow, I have four more categories of TODOs before I think I'll consider this a proper alpha release (and try out having github host an .apk file and all that):
+* Improve the 'database file import' process
+* Add a DB migration from the older DB format to the current one
+* Create a UI for defining/editing time zone aliases
+* Create a wizard for when the app is first started, to have the user add coutable items and (optionally) time zones.

 ---

 ### FAQ!